cudoventures/cudos-network-docs/src/docs/build-and-earn/testnet-guides/prerequisites.md

 title: Prerequisites and Operating Systems
 ---

-# ﻿Prerequisites and Operating Systems
+# ﻿Prerequisites and operating systems

 This article explains:
 * How to install all necessary prerequisites